Orana Catholic Primary School

 Congratulations to Chris Edwards who will be our ongoing part-time groundsperson.
 Chris will continue to share the role with Paul Hadley.
 Their contributions to making Orana a safe and attractive learning environment are appreciated.

 The Science Week Busy Bee last weekend saw families in our community come together to achieve so much in a short time.
+This was made possible through the Woolworths Junior Landcare Grant.
 The vegetable pods and bee hotels were constructed, the garden near Science renovated to include a bird bath and lizard lounge, the Harmony Garden was landscaped and the roses pruned.
 It was fabulous to see the family members working together.
 Congratulations to Cory and Emma O’Kane and Bek Hogan for coordinating this successful venture.

 We have received the NSI Climate Survey results.
 Thank-you to all parents and carers that took the time to participate.
 The results are overwhelmingly positive.
 We invite communication from parents at any time throughout the year and highly value home and school working together to strive for the best possible outcomes for our children.